boostorg/spirit/README.md

 it is still used even inside Boost by [Boost.Serialization] and [Boost.Wave] libraries.
 It also contains Phoenix V1.

-Spririt.Classic should support even ancient compilers.
+Spirit.Classic should support even ancient compilers.

 [Boost.Serialization]: http://boost.org/libs/serialization
 [Boost.Wave]: http://boost.org/libs/wave